 - Click Here for a list of Exploring Units in your area

-- Click here for more information about Exploring.
+- Click here for more information about Exploring including renewals and forms.

-- Click here for Exploring Renewals, trainings and forms
+- Click here for Exploring training and safety

 - Click here for NCAC-specific information on Exploring Renewals

 - Click here for Frequently Asked Questions about Exploring Training

 How To Join an Exploring Post or Club

 Click here to locate a list of Exploring Posts and Clubs within the National Capital Area Council.When you find an Explorer Post or Club that is of interest to you, contact the District Executive responsible for the district where the Post or Club is located.
 Your District Executive will provide you the contact information for the Post or Club and give you more information on joining.

 The window to use Exploring Online Renewal for Explorer Posts and Clubs whose registration expires at the end of December starts on November 1.
 Please go to our Exploring Renewal page for detailed information on the renewal process.

 2020 National Law Enforcement Exploring Conference Experience July 13-17, 2020

 The National Law Enforcement Exploring Conference Planning Committee is excited to announce that the “2020 NLEEC Experience” will be held at the Summit Bechtel Reserve located in Glen Jean, West Virginia.
 This is going to be an outstanding location as we lead the charge in creating an unbelievable atmosphere that is unique and a fun experience for our Explorers.
 Further information is available here.